anaclumos/extracranial/Brain/Projects/AIs.txt.md

 ### Why not `LICENSE` or `COPYING.txt`?

-It is mainly written in human language and cannot provide granular scraping permissions depending on the collector.
+Both are mainly written in human language and cannot provide granular scraping permissions depending on the collector.
-Also, GitHub Copilot _ignores_ `LICENSE` or `COPYING.txt`, claiming by signing up and pushing code to GitHub, we consented to Copilot using our codes for machine learning.
-We may expand the `LICENSE` system to
+Also, GitHub Copilot _ignores_ `LICENSE` or `COPYING.txt`, claiming we consented to Copilot using our codes for machine learning by signing up and pushing code to GitHub, We may expand the `LICENSE` system to include the terms for machine learning use, but that would even more edge case and chaotic licensing systems.

 ### Does machine learning purposes of copyrighted works require a license?

-Still under debate.
+This question is still under debate.
 Opt-out should be the default if it _requires_ a license, making such a license system meaningless.
 If it doesn't require a license, then which company would respect the license system, given that it is not legally binding?